 What type of architect do you want to become?

-While ‘architect’ is a neat catch-all job title, the reality is that there are many types of architect.
+While ‘architect’ is a neat catch-all job title, the reality is that there are many types and levels of architect.
 There are design architects, who focus on the aesthetics of buildings, and technical architects, who make sure all the pieces fit together properly.

 There are housing architects and restoration architects.
 There are specification writers and project managers, architectural assistants (i.e. those who cannot yet use the full title of architect) and associate architects (who are senior members of a firm and the public face of projects), and many more besides.